mohammedsouleymane/logseq/pages/scint.md

   logseq.order-list-type:: number
 	- Sextus Empiricus's Trilemma: A challenge to epistemic justification
 	- Sextus Empiricus, a philosopher who proposed a trilemma that challenges our ability to justify knowledge claims.
 This trilemma, as outlined in the sources, presents three possible ways to base what we know:
-		- Based on previous knowledge
+		- Based on previous knowledge: **Infinite regress** is the never-ending chain of “why” questions.
-		- Based on something that already belongs to our knowledge
+		- Based on something that already belongs to our knowledge: **Circular reasoning** loops back on itself - “A is true because B is true, and B is true because A says so.
 		- Based on knowledge we do not dispute: They’re the beliefs we take for granted, things we accept without proof because they’re seen as “common sense” or “just the way things are.”